-A RICS qualified surveyor will be required to provide a valuation report.
+A RICS qualified surveyor will be required to provide a valuation report dated within the last 12 months.
 If a bank is lending to your SIPP, they will require a valuation report from their own panel; we are happy to use a copy surveyor's report which has been produced for the lender.